HSTAA 345 A: Making Modern America: Business and Politics

 This class is a history of the present, taking a deep dive into key events and debates in American economic and political history from the 1970s to the 2020s in order to better understand the current moment.
 The course moves chronologically as well as thematically, examining pivotal elections and realigning political moments from Watergate and the Iran hostage crisis to the end of the Cold War and the post-9/11 conflicts in Iraq and Afghanistan.
 Additional topics include climate change and energy politics, gun violence and political extremism, the decline of manufacturing and rise of tech, financial crises and economic booms, immigration and citizenship, and the transformation of mass media and entertainment.
 This is an upper-division course that dives deeper into a narrower time period than most surveys, engaging students in deep reading, writing, and historically-informed discussion of the recent past.

-Full syllabus with class logistics, weekly schedule, and assignment details will be available on this site to registered students by the end of Winter Quarter.
+Further assignment details and class policies will be available to registered students on this Canvas page by the beginning of Spring Quarter.

 Catalog Description: